GaProgMan/dwCheckApi/README.md

 It has been released, as is, using an MIT licence.
 For more information on the MIT licence, please see either the `LICENSE` file in the root of the repository or see the tl;dr Legal page for [MIT](https://tldrlegal.com/license/mit-license)

 ## Code of Conduct
-dwCheckApi has a Code of Conduct which all contributors, maintainers and frokers must adhere to.
+dwCheckApi has a Code of Conduct which all contributors, maintainers and forkers must adhere to.
 When contributing, maintaining, forking or in any other way changing the code presented in this repository, all users must agree to this Code of Conduct.

 See `Code of Conduct.md` for details.

+## Creating the Database

+This will need to be perfored before running the application for the first time

+1. Change to the Persistence directory (i.e. `dwCheckApi/dwCheckApi.Persistence`)

+    `cd dwCheckApi.Persistence`

+1. Issue the Entity Framework command to update the database

+    `dotnet ef database update`

+    This will ensure that all migrations are used to create or alter the local database instance, ready for seeding (see `Seeding the Database`)

 ## Building and Running

-1. Change directory to the src directory
+1. Change to the api directory (i.e. `dwCheckApi/dwCheckApi`)

-    `cd src`
+    `cd dwCheckApi`

 1. Issue the `dotnet` restore command (this resolves all NuGet packages)